(Malignant Hepatoma; Hepatocellular Carcinoma; Primary Liver Cancer)

 Liver cancer.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003114-pdf.pdf.
 Accessed August 15, 2014.

-Liver cancer.
+Liver and bile duct cancer—for patients.
 National Cancer Institute.
 National Institutes of Health website.
-Available at: http://www.cancer.gov/cancertopics/types/liver.
+Available at: http://www.cancer.gov/types/liver.
 Accessed August 15, 2014.

 3/19/2010 DynaMed Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Saunders D, Seidel D, Allison M, Lyratzopoulos G. Systematic review: The association between obesity and hepatocellular carcinoma—epidemiologic evidence.
 Aliment Pharmacol Ther.
 2010;31(10):1051-1063.